ThioJoe/YT-Spammer-Purge/SECURITY.md

 ## Reporting a Vulnerability

-IF YOU FIND A VULNERABILITY: Please create an issue.
+IF YOU FIND A VULNERABILITY: Please email [privacy@thiojoe.com](mailto:privacy@thiojoe.com).
 If you know how to resolve it, please create a PR.